Daniel Mortensen: College career

 Following his second season with the 79ers, Mortensen joined Wright State University where he played one season with the Wright State Raiders.
 The following year he transferred to Barry University where he spent the remaining years of his college career.

 After college

 Following his college career, Mortensen signed with Wetterbygden Stars of the Swedish Basketball League.
 In 2020, he signed with CB Myrtia of the LEB Oro but shortly later moved to the Bakken Bears where he won the Basketligaen championship in 2021.

 In July 2021, Mortensen signed with reigning Icelandic champions Þór Þorlákshöfn.
 On 18 February, he scored a career high 47 points in a victory against Breiðablik.
 For the season, he averaged 18.9 points, 8.4 rebounds and 3.1 assists in 29 regular season and playoff games.
 For his effort, he was named the Úrvalsdeild Foreign Player of the Year.

 On 21 May 2022, Mortensen signed with newly promoted Haukar.
 For the season he averaged 15.2 points, 8.4 rebounds and 4.7 assists.

 In May 2023, Mortensen signed with Grindavík.

+On 18 May 2026, he won his first Icelandic championship after Grindavík defeated Tindastóll in the Úrvalsdeild finals, 3–1.

+Personal life

+Mortensen is the older brother of basketball player Sarah Mortensen.